grafana/k6-learn/Modules/Introduction to Performance Testing.md

 The primary concern of performance testing is _how well_ a system works.
 Unlike functional testing, which tests _whether_ a system works, performance testing seeks to measure qualitative aspects of a user's experience of a system, such as its responsiveness and success rate.

 For a holistic view of performance, testers need to test both the front and back ends of an application.
-Though there is some overlap in tools and techniques, the approach and focus will be different for differnt arts of the test.
+Though there is some overlap in the tools and techniques, the approach and focus differs when testing different application parts.

 ### Frontend performance testing

-Frontend performance testing verifies application performance on the interface level, measuring round-trip metrics that take into account how and when page elements appear on the screen.
+Frontend performance testing verifies application performance on the interface level, measuring round-trip metrics that consider how and when page elements appear on the screen.
-It is concerned with the end user experience of an application, usually involving a browser.
+It is concerned with the end-user experience of an application, usually involving a browser.
-Frontend performance testing excels at identifying issues on a micro level, but does not expose issues in the underlying architecture of a system.
+Frontend performance testing excels at identifying issues on a micro level but does not expose issues in the underlying architecture of a system.

 Because it primarily measures a single user's experience of the system, frontend performance testing tends to be easier to carry out on a small scale.
 Frontend performance testing has metrics that are distinct from backend performance testing.
 Frontend performance tests for things like:
 - Whether the pages of the application are optimized to render quickly on a user's screen
-- How long it takes for a user to be able to interact with the UI elements of the application.
+- How long it takes a user to interact with the UI elements of the application.

-Some concerns when doing this type of performance testing are its dependency on fully integrated environments and cost of scaling.
-Frontend performance testing can be done only once the application code and infrastructure have been integrated with a user interface.
-Tools to automate the frontend are also inherently more resource-intensive, so they can be costly to run at scale and are not suitable for high load tests.
+Some concerns when doing this type of performance testing are its dependency on fully integrated environments and the cost of scaling.
+You can test frontend performance only once the application code and infrastructure have been integrated with a user interface.
+Tools to automate frontend testing are also inherently more resource-intensive, so they can be costly to run at scale and are not suitable for high load tests.

 ### Why isn't frontend performance testing enough?

-Since frontend performance testing already measures end user experience, why do we even need backend performance testing?
+Since frontend performance testing already measures end-user experience, why do we even need backend performance testing?

 Frontend testing tools are executed on the client side and are limited in scope.
 They do not provide enough information about backend components for fine-tuning beyond the user interface.